 PRP facial training for medical professionals also includes hands-on training in a medical spa environment.
 Here, you will watch comprehensive demonstrations and treat scheduled clients in order to learn how to inject PRP.

-If you are interested in enrolling in one of our training courses, we invite you to check out tens of thousands of National Laser Institute reviews from previous attendees like Dr. Ryan Krch who took several of our CME courses and implemented what he learned in his own practice.
+If you are interested in enrolling in one of our training courses, we invite you to check out tens of thousands of National Laser Institute reviews from previous attendees like Dr. Ryan Krch who took several of our CE/CME courses and implemented what he learned in his own practice.
 You can hear about his training experience in the video below!